LoanKhalil/LeapEvent/README.md

 ## Section 2: System Design & Troubleshooting

 I have not used Redis before, but for high-traffic, I would imagine writing to database would be a problem.
-We had this issue with oil and gas sensors, IoT devices.
-I did a sandbox implementation of MQTT subsriber and broker, which might also work.
+We had this issue with oil and gas sensors (IoT devices).
+I did a sandbox implementation of MQTT subsriber and broker, which might work.
 Data are written to database in batches as oppose to each discreet value.

 So a quick Google about Redis, 3 caching strategies are presented: